syntasso/instruqt-kubecon/09-gracefully-detect-an-update-request/assignment.md

   }
 ```

-You can do the same type of change when catching the error for creating a service as well:
+Do the same type of change when catching the error for creating a service as well:

 ```
   err = r.createService(ctx, customResource)